RESOURCES

 Sustainable beekeeping in North Hampshire, UK, emphasizing hives with minimal intervention

-Honey bee conservation and rewilding through habitat creation, education, and advocacy.
+Honey bee conservation and rewilding through habitat creation, education, and advocacy

 Bractwo Bartne

-Tree hive construction, installation, maintenance, workshops, and education in Poland's Augustow Primeval Forest.
+Tree hive construction, installation, maintenance, workshops, and education in Poland's Augustow Primeval Forest

 Contacts